 DVM, CVA, MSTCVM, CVCH, CVFT, CVTP

 Dr. Michael Bartholomew earned his DVM from the University of Illinois in 2001.
-Between 2005 and 2009 he earned certifications in Veterinary Acupuncture, Tui-na, Food Therapy and Chinese Herbal Medicine from the Chi Institute.
+Between 2005 and 2009 he earned certifications in Veterinary Acupuncture, Tui-na, Food Therapy and Chinese Herbal Medicine from Chi University (then Chi Institute).
 He then went on to earn an Master of Science in TCVM from the Chi Institute in 2016.
 He is currently an integrative practitioner at The Animal Hospital of Dunedin in beautiful Dunedin, Florida, and incorporates TCVM into his practice on a daily basis.
 He has treated pets across the United States and from around the world, including locations as far as Turkey, France, England and even Hong Kong.
 He has been published in several magazines, including Dog Fancy's Natural Dog and Dogs Naturally, and is the co-author of several chapters in Xie's Veterinary Herbology.
-Dr. Bartholomew also lectures on a regular basis, as he has been a lab assistant at the Chi Institute since 2008 and became a formal MS program faculty member in 2016.
+Dr. Bartholomew also lectures on a regular basis, as he has been a lab assistant at Chi University since 2008 and became a formal MS program faculty member in 2016.

 Schedule & Tuition